eveomett-states/Mississippi/README.md

 - `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
 - `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
 - `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
+- `AGR23D`: Number of votes for 2023 Democratic Commissioner of Agriculture & Commerce candidate
+- `AGR23R`: Number of votes for 2023 Republican Commissioner of Agriculture & Commerce candidate
-- `PRE16D`: Number of votes for 2016 Democratic President
+- `ATG23D`: Number of votes for 2023 Democratic Attorney General candidate
+- `ATG23R`: Number of votes for 2023 Republican Attorney General candidate
-- `PRE16O`: Number of votes for 2016 other party's President
+- `AUD23D`: Number of votes for 2023 Democratic State Auditor candidate
-- `PRE16R`: Number of votes for 2016 Republican President
+- `AUD23R`: Number of votes for 2023 Republican State Auditor candidate
-- `PRE20D`: Number of votes for 2020 Democratic President
+- `GOV23D`: Number of votes for 2023 Democratic Gubernatorial candidate
-- `PRE20R`: Number of votes for 2020 Republican President
+- `GOV23R`: Number of votes for 2023 Republican Gubernatorial candidate
-- `PRE20O`: Number of votes for 2020 other party's President
+- `GOV23O`: Number of votes for 2023 other party's Gubernatorial candidate
+- `INS23D`: Number of votes for 2023 Democratic Commissioner of Insurance candidate
+- `INS23R`: Number of votes for 2023 Republican Commissioner of Insurance candidate
+- `LTG23D`: Number of votes for 2023 Democratic Lieutenant Governor candidate
+- `LTG23R`: Number of votes for 2023 Republican Lieutenant Governor candidate
-- `USS16D`: Number of votes for 2016 Democratic senate candidate
+- `SOS23D`: Number of votes for 2023 Democratic Secretary of State candidate
-- `USS16R`: Number of votes for 2016 Republican senate candidate
+- `SOS23R`: Number of votes for 2023 Republican Secretary of State candidate
+- `TRE23D`: Number of votes for 2023 Democratic State Treasurer candidate
-- `USS16O`: Number of votes for 2016 other party's senate candidate
+- `TRE23R`: Number of votes for 2023 Republican State Treasurer candidate
-- `USS20D`: Number of votes for 2020 Democratic senate candidate
+- `USS18D`: Number of votes for 2018 Democratic senate candidate
-- `USS20R`: Number of votes for 2020 Republican senate candidate
+- `USS18R`: Number of votes for 2018 Republican senate candidate
-- `USS20O`: Number of votes for 2020 other party's senate candidate
+- `USS18O`: Number of votes for 2018 other party's senate candidate